Last Updated on March 20, 2021 by Julia Wilson

 Provide water fountains

 Some cats prefer to drink running water.
-There are a range of water fountains available now to cater to your cat’s needs.
+There is a range of water fountains available now to cater to your cat’s needs.
 These fountains aerate the water, making it taste fresher.

 Have several water bowls